Free Trade Agreements Drive Export Opportunities

 U.S. – Bahrain Free Trade Agreement (USBFTA): This agreement, which took effect on August 1, 2006, marked the first FTA partner on the Arabian Peninsula and the third FTA partner among Arab countries (Jordan and Morocco are also FTA partners).
 Key provisions for U.S. exporters include elimination of duties on all consumer and industrial products, and on 80 percent of agricultural products.

-Canada and Mexico – North American Free Trade Agreement (NAFTA): The North American Free Trade Agreement is a tri-country agreement signed by the United States, Canada, and Mexico.
-NAFTA took effect in 1994 and effectively created the world’s largest free trade area.
+Canada and Mexico – North American Free Trade Agreement (USMCA): The North American Free Trade Agreement is a tri-country agreement signed by the United States, Canada, and Mexico.
+USMCA took effect in 1994 and effectively created the world’s largest free trade area.
 Terms of the agreement were phased in, but by 2008, tariffs were eliminated on eligible goods traded between the partner countries.
-On October 1, 2018, President Donald Trump announced the replacement of NAFTA with a new agreement, the United States- Mexico-Canada Agreement (USMCA).
+On October 1, 2018, President Donald Trump announced the replacement of USMCA with a new agreement, the United States- Mexico-Canada Agreement (USMCA).
 The new agreement is expected to be considered by the three countries’ legislatures, including the U.S. Congress, in early 2019.

 Dominican Republic-Central America – United States Free Trade Agreement (CAFTA-DR): This agreement includes the United States, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, and Nicaragua.
 Depending on the country, implementation dates ranged from March 1, 2006, through January 1, 2009.
 The agreement will be fully implemented in January 2025.